dethredic/WC3StreamerOverlay/README.md

   - Width: 280
   - Height: ~300 (use more for team games)
   - Move/resize as desired
-- To test your overlay size / position, run `test_1v1` or `test_teams`.
-This just fills the client with dummy data
 - Run `WC3StreamerOverlay`

 ## Troubleshooting